Skip to content

 Job lifecycle

-Every run goes through a series of statuses:
+A run moves through a small set of statuses:

 StatusMeaning